 English 9002 is marked on a pass-fail basis; the passing grade is 60%.
 Any student receiving less than this grade is entitled either to write the examination again the next time it is given or to take the course again.
 Whichever option is chosen, the student must pass the course at the second attempt and will be asked to leave the program if he or she fails to do so.

 A reading course is one in which the student will meet an instructor regularly (a minimum of twenty-five hours is required for a full course and thirteen hours for a half-course) to discuss his or her progress in following a prescribed reading list.
 A candidate may be allowed to take up to one full course as a reading course as one of the graduate courses prescribed for the Ph.D. if he or she is able to find an instructor willing to direct such a course and if the Committee on Graduate Studies approves.
 The approval and commencement of reading courses (which in all other respects conform to departmental specifications) is contingent on a student's being in good standing in other graduate courses (i.e., assignments are handed in on time and are satisfactory).
 Course content, assignments and student-teacher consultation are expected to be equivalent in weight to regularly offered courses.
 A reading course must be approved by the Committee on Graduate Studies prior to the commencement of the course.
-An outline of the proposed course, briefly explaining its purpose and listing the texts to be studied, should be submitted to the Chair of Graduate Studies at least four weeks before the term in which the course is to be taken.
+An outline (description) of the proposed course, briefly explaining its purpose, listing the texts to be studied, and including the evaluation scheme should be submitted to the Chair of Graduate Studies at least four weeks before the term in which the course is to be taken.
 The instructor should have indicated approval of this proposal by adding a signature to it.

 The Graduate Faculty in English has set the following deadlines for the completion of term work in graduate courses: